How Does Cold Weather Affect the Eyes? Understanding Risks & Protection Tips

 Frequently Asked Questions (FAQs)

-2. Can cold weather cause eye infections?
+1. Can cold weather cause dry eyes?

 Conclusion